michaelkotelnikov/rhacm-workshop/06.Gatekeeper-Integration/README.md

 <hub> $ oc apply -f https://raw.githubusercontent.com/michaelkotelnikov/rhacm-workshop/master/06.Gatekeeper-Integration/exercise-compliance-operator/policy-moderate-scan.yaml
 ```

 After running the command, a compliance scan is initiated.
 The scan will take about 5 minutes to complete.
-Run the next command to check the status of the scan -
+Run the next command on the managed cluster to check the status of the scan -

 ```
-<hub> $ oc get compliancescan -n openshift-compliance
+<managed cluster> $ oc get compliancescan -n openshift-compliance
 NAME                     PHASE     RESULT
 ocp4-moderate            RUNNING   NOT-AVAILABLE
 rhcos4-moderate-master   RUNNING   NOT-AVAILABLE